MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

     print(model_abfss)
     ```

-1. Copy the <a name="modeluri">model URI </a>from the last cell output.
+1. Copy the model URI from the last cell output.
 You'll use this in the next step.

 ## Part 8- Set up your KQL queryset

+For general information, see [Create a KQL queryset](create-query-set.md).

 1. In the experience switcher, choose **Real-Time Intelligence**.
 1. Select your workspace.